Nexmo/station/_documentation/voice/voice-api/guides/call-flow.md

 When a call is answered, Nexmo makes a call to the `answer_url` provided.
 For inbound calls the `answer_url` is fetched from the configuration of the application that the number is linked to.
 For outbound calls, an `answer_url` is provided in the API request made to create the call.

+You may choose to provide your NCCO as part of the request you send to create a call instead of providing an `answer_url`.
+This is done by providing an NCCO in the `ncco` key of [your request](/api/voice#createCall)

 ## Call states

 Each call goes through a sequence of states in its lifecycle: